For Subhashini 'Sharad Yadav’, protecting father's turf, legacy uphill task on poll debut

 For Subhashini 'Sharad Yadav’, protecting father's legacy uphill task on poll debut

-Bihariganj (Madhepura), Nov 05: She jumped into the electoral battle to protect her father Sharad Yadav''s political legacy, but the journey to success in Bihariganj assembly seat is an arduous one for Subhashini Raj Rao, who as a Congress candidate is locked in a multi-corner contest in the constituency.
+Bihariganj (Madhepura), Nov 05: She jumped into the electoral battle to protect her father Sharad Yadav's political legacy, but the journey to success in Bihariganj assembly seat is an arduous one for Subhashini Raj Rao, who as a Congress candidate is locked in a multi-corner contest in the constituency.

 A part of the Madhepura Lok Sabha seat, Bihariganj will go to polls in the third and last phase on November 7.

-Subhashini has chosen her father''s tested turf of Madhepura to jump into the rough and tumbles of politics.
+Subhashini has chosen her father's tested turf of Madhepura to jump into the rough and tumbles of politics.

 Sharad Yadav, a veteran socialist leader, has represented Madhepura in Parliament four times and has also lost from there many times, including in the last two Lok Sabha elections.